Sir Alexander Grant, 1st Baronet: Early life

-Grant was born on 1 October 1864 in Forres, the eldest son of Elizabeth Grant (née Norries) and Peter Grant (1838–1882), a guard with the Highland Railway service.
+Grant was born on 1 October 1864 in Forres, the eldest son of Elizabeth Grant (née Norrie) and Peter Grant (1838–1882), a guard with the Highland Railway service.
 He attended school at Forres Academy, and after his father's death he began training in a legal office, however unhappy in this work he changed profession and became an apprentice with a baker in Forres.

 Career at McVitie's

-On completing his apprenticeship in Forres, Grant moved to Edinburgh in 1888 taking employment as an assistant at Robert McVitie's underground bakery at 23 to 25 Queensferry Street.
+On completing his apprenticeship in Forres, Grant moved to Edinburgh in 1888 taking employment as an assistant at Robert McVitie's basement bakery at 23 to 25 Queensferry Street.
 In 1892 Grant developed the original recipe for the famous McVitie's digestive biscuit - the recipe remains a secret to this day.

 When the company expanded the business to Merchant Street and then on Robertson Avenue, as the St Andrew Biscuit Works factory, Grant was made foreman of the cake department.
 When that factory burned down in 1894, Grant was sent to Malton in Yorkshire to organise and carry on production at a temporary factory while the premises in Edinburgh were being rebuilt.
 On returning to Edinburgh later that year, Grant was made manager of the new operation.

 In 1902 the business expanded further and Grant oversaw the building of a new factory in Harlesden in north London.
-When Price retired Grant became the general manager, and on McVitie's death in 1910 he purchased a controlling interest in the business.
+When Charles Edward Price retired Grant became the general manager, and on McVitie's death in 1910 he purchased a controlling interest in the business.
 Grant became managing director in 1911 when the business was registered as limited company.

 In 1914 Grant opened a third factory in Manchester which went on to supply the government with iron ration biscuits for the army.